 After earning two degrees, Sheneka DeBerry still felt stuck in her career.
 She worked at Western Governors University in a support role as a faculty mentor.
 But with two young children, ages three and five, she was finding it hard to make ends meet and even had to deliver newspapers in the early hours of the morning for the extra cash.

-DeBerry sorely wanted to move up the ladder but lacked an understanding about the fundamentals of business.
+DeBerry sorely wanted to move up the ladder but lacked an understanding about the fundamentals of business administration and management.
 She had enrolled in online classes to give her the skills to make a shift but with little success.
 DeBerry says she often felt isolated in long distance courses and gave up on them as a result.
 “I had taken online courses before and dropped out of them because I felt disconnected to the content and to other students,” she says.

 Then, in 2015, she signed up for Harvard Business School’s program of three online courses in business fundamentals called CORe for Credential of Readiness.
 The trio of courses–Economics for Managers, Business Analytics, and Financial Accounting–has now been taken by more than 22,000 students since its launch by HBS five and one-half years ago.
 It can be taken in as little as eight weeks or as long as 17 week and requires eight to 20 hours of coursework and study per week.